Remember when our high school teachers told us to take class more seriously because college professors would be harder on us than they were?

 It’d be nice to not be responsible for everything within my business.

-But right now, my passion is helping others through telling my story and sharing my knowledge & thoughts around personal finance.
+But right now, I enjoy helping others through telling my story and sharing my knowledge & thoughts around personal finance.

 There’s simply more options for a career path than there used to be.